Niklaus Troxler: Biography

 Troxler is a member of the Alliance Graphique Internationale.
 His posters are represented in the most renowned design collections worldwide, including the Museum of Modern Art in New York City, the Museum of Modern Art in Toyama, Hamburg's Museum for Art and Industry, the German Poster Museum in Essen, and the Stedelijk Museum in Amsterdam.

-Troxler was professor for communication design at the State Academy for Art and Design in Stuttgart from 1998 to 2013.
+Troxler was professor for communication design at the State Academy of Fine Arts Stuttgart from 1998 to 2013.